Faber Members get 10% off their first order

 Poetry of how we shape what is lost or past, and how it shapes us.

-Bernard O’Donoghue investigates the idea of anchorage as a place we build for ourselves out of memory and story.
-The Ireland of his youth is rich in colour and precise in detail, and while he acknowledges the power of the past, he also brings it into question: ‘I wish I’d never started on this story;/It may have been a dream, or maybe not . . .’
-O’Donoghue’s informal, even playful tone is that of a poet disarming themselves as well as their reader.
-He is neither plaintive nor nostalgic but confronts the possibility that what you are most attached to can be, in the end, what ties you down.
-The poems also enact the reluctance to return that arises out of a fear of finding yourself locked out.
+Bernard O’Donoghue investigates anchorage as a place we build for ourselves out of memory and story.
+The Ireland of his youth is rich in colour and precise in detail, and while he acknowledges the power of the past, he also brings it into question: ‘I wish I’d never started on this story; / It may have been a dream, or maybe not . . .’
+O’Donoghue’s informal and at times playful tone is that of a poet disarming themselves as well as their reader.
+Here are the paradoxes at the heart of human nature: what we are most attached to can be, in the end, what ties us down; the reluctance to return can arise out of the fear of finding ourselves locked out.

 BernardO'Donoghue